toomuchdesign/babel-timing/README.md

 ## API's

+These API's are meant to integrate `babel-timing` with any bundler/tool using Babel.

 ### new Timer(filename)

 `Timer` class returns timer instances used to hook Babel's [`wrapPluginVisitorMethod`][wrappluginvisitormethod-docs], keep track of transform times and return a [`ResultList`][resultlist] entry object for a given file.